CyberBee Header

 Weather Folklore

 Do woolly worms and nut-gathering squirrels give us hints to the long winter ahead?
 Is there science behind these sayings?
-Download the Weather Folklore lesson from Athena and find out.
-While exploring weather proverbs from online sources and books, students are posed with questions to help them think about the relationship between weather and their own daily experiences.
-A culminating activity has students formulate theories on why humans have been preoccupied with understanding, predicting, and trying to control the weather.
-The lesson includes a bibliography and hyperlinks to Web sites such as the Old Farmer's Almanac.
+While exploring weather proverbs from online sources and books, students will have questions that will help them think about the relationship between weather and their own daily experiences.

 Download Weather Bug